farmera/sare_grant/study_methods.md

 control of height and nadir positioning of the camera.
 Wind also impacts the performance of balloons during flight.
 Additional factors to consider are payload weight and total flight time.

+[Section 3](kites_balloons_drones.md) discussed the various bands of reflected and captured light and how these may be used to facilitate an understanding of crop health.
+In [Section 5]() we will consider in greater detail how such principles allow us to manipulate the captured bands and reveal more interesting and specific patterns.
+In this section we will focus on general principles which makes all of this possible.
+More detailed results from balloon and kite methods are presented in [Section 8](study_results_balloons.md).

 #### Creating an Effective Spectral Index

 Doing so means capturing the right sort of light, at the right time of day...